a fee-based online consultation clinic for Obstetrics & Gynecology

 Importance of Breastfeeding

-• Best Nutrition: Breastmilk is nutritionally the most suitable for the newborn baby.
+• Best Nutrition: Breastmilk is nutritionally the most suitable food for the newborn baby.
 The colostrum contains large amounts of antibodies that protect the baby against infections.
 The proteins, fats and carbohydrates in the milk can be easily digested by the baby.
 The mother's milk also contains additional substances like iron and Vitamin A which can be effectively absorbed.

 • Protection against Allergy: In families with a history of allergic conditions like Bronchial asthma, the breastfed baby gets antibodies from the mother that can provide protection against the causative allergens.